HeathLoganCampbell/UltraGames/README.md

+## Archived
+A plugin I wrote for minecraft servers that allow players to play multiplayer team based games with special kits and abilities.

 # UltraGames
 An arcadaic type minigame plugin for spigot and bukkit, Arcade, Cycling, minecraft, minigame, minigames like Mineplex, Overcast and Hypixel